paulBlacklock/website/index.md

 <p>Hello, nice to meet you and thank you for stopping by to visit my site.</p>

 <p>I’m Paul Blacklock.
-An independent App &amp; Web Developer using the Ruby on Rails framework along with modern technologies to build and quickly deploy responsive websites and apps to market.</p>
+An independent App &amp; Web Developer using the Ruby on Rails framework along with modern technologies to build and deploy responsive beautiful websites and apps to market with speed.</p>

 <p><b>Custom software</b> with Ruby on Rails is fast and reliable.</p>